 We actively encourage our senior students to contribute to the wider life of the school, thereby opening their minds to new levels of responsibility and participation.
 Students can undertake duties on a rota basis and are all part of our flagship committee attending school events such as Open and Parent Evenings.
 They play a major role in organising our social and fundraising events.
 Capital 6 students are a tremendous help to the school and play a very important part in the life at the Academy.
 They take pride in being role models for the younger students.

-The positions of Head Boy, Head Girl, their deputies and house captains are positions of responsibilities and ones that provide an important connection between pupils and staff.
-At Capital 6 students are given the opportunity to make a real difference and be an active member of Capital 6 by becoming a part of the Student Voice body.
+The positions of Head Boy, Head Girl, their deputies and House Captains are key responsibilities in the Academy and ones that provide an important connection between students and staff.
+Capital 6 students are given the opportunity to make a real difference and be an active member of Capital 6 by becoming a part of the Student Leadership structure .
+The Head Boy and Head Girl take the lead in our Student Parliament.

 Students of the Year